Obtaining a Tanzanian Visa in 2023

 Best way to obtain a referral visa for Tanzania

-In our experience, climbers from these countries who attempt to apply for their own referral visas using the standard online procedure generally fail.
+In our experience, climbers from these countries who attempt to apply for their own referral visas using the standard online procedure invariably fail - even if we provide them with a letter of invitation and assist them with the application process.
 Typically, we are then asked subsequently to approach Immigration and ask them to review their decision - which delays the overall process and increases costs payable to an Immigration Consultant.

-It is therefore our strong recommendation that if you are a national of a referral visa country that you do not make a direct application yourself, but that you ask us to contract an Immigration Consultant here in Arusha that has considerable experience in representing the needs of applicants.
-The consultant we use has an excellent track record and can usually obtain a positive result within 2-3 weeks of receiving all requested documentation from the applicant.
+It is therefore our strong recommendation that if you are a national of a referral visa country that you do not make a direct application yourself, but that you contract the only Immigration Consultant here in Arusha that in our experience has so far always succeeded in obtaining a referral visa for our clients.
+This consultant has an excellent track record and can usually obtain a positive result within 2-3 weeks (depending on the country of issue of the applicants' passports) of receiving all requested documentation from the applicant.
 We ask, however, that you please apply some 2-3 months ahead of your intended travel, if possible.

 The cost for contracting an Immigration Consultant tends to be around USD 250 to USD 300 per applicant.